jdotsh/jdotsh.github.io/about/index.md

 ## Summary

-Highly motivated engineer, good team work ability.
-I always try to learn new skills and improve myself to solve problems increasingly more challenging.
+Highly motivated engineer, graduated in Computer and Automation Engineering at Marche Polytechnic University (Marche, Italy), semester abroad at Augsburg University of Applied Sciences (Bayern, Germany), intern at The Qt Company (Oslo, Norway) during the Google Summer of Code program.

+I am a prospective graduate of MSc in Artificial Intelligence at Università di Bologna.
+I came from strong theoretical background in all the basic fields of Engineering (Mathematics, Electronics, Computer Science and Systems Theory).

+My self-motivation and passion for engineering always makes me seek for outstanding results in my professional career as well as in my hobbies.

 In the past I took part of the Google Summer of Code project, I developed open source software - which requires learners to think analytically, creatively, and collaboratively. (strengthening my self-management skills).
 In the future I would like to find a work environment where I can test myself every day growing up and having a role of greater responsibility in order to improve, with my skills, people’s lives.

-My self-motivation and passion for engineering always makes me seek for outstanding results in my professional career as well as in my hobbies.

 ## Education